 Set off for the friendly town of Steenwijk, a fine place to stop for a cup of coffee.
 By the looks of the earthen ramparts and moat that used to protect this town from enemies, Steenwijk has known less peaceful times!
 Then continue through the countryside past Steenwijkerwold and Oldemarkt to Ossenzijl.Ossenzijl is the northern gateway into Weerribben-Wieden National Park.
 Here you have two options:

-Option 1, the short route: take the LF22 route right through Weerribben-Wieden and then continue to Kalenberg and finally to your hotel in Muggenbeet, a hamlet next to the village of Blokzijl.
+Option 1, the short route 40 km: take the LF22 route right through Weerribben-Wieden and then continue to Kalenberg and finally to your hotel in Muggenbeet, a hamlet next to the village of Blokzijl.

-Option 2, the long route: First take a detour past Slijkenburg and Kuinre back to Ossenzijl; and only then enter the National Park and continue as in Option 1.
+Option 2, the long route 60 km: first take a detour past Slijkenburg and Kuinre back to Ossenzijl; and only then enter the National Park and continue as in Option 1.

 In the morning you will visit Blokzijl and Vollenhove.
 You need to switch on your imagination to understand that these two villages were once seaside towns where fishermen brought in their catch and then sat down to repair their nets!
 The land to the west of these villages is new land (polder) created in ±1942.
 Next, follow a stretch of the peaceful Zuiderzee Route (a cycle route that goes all the way around the former sea known as Zuiderzee), and pass through the pleasant villages of Zwartsluis and Genemuiden, hubs for water sports.
 The highlight of today is the Hansa town of Kampen.
 Cross the bridge and enjoy the old town centre of this beautiful place.
 On the banks of the River IJssel, cycle to the city of Zwolle, where you will spend the night.